paulahemsi/cub3d/README.md

 * 20/04: I started to deal with the sprites.
 Sprites' positions are being saved, but the sprite renderization is still a mess.
 The walls' textures are now being render accordingly with the direction that's facing (4 patterns, one for each direction).

+* 21/04: I spent the hole day working on the sprites and in the end needed to go back to my last git commit 'cause nothing worked.
+Mug.

 </details>